 This is the reason why most of psychologies advocate for open communication instead – about all the issues of life, and smartphone usage including.
 Otherwise we get a pretty adversarial relationship, which can end up sadly.

-Proponents do not agree.
 They say that we live in a world with too many dangers and that parents have every right to be aware of their kids’ activities both online and offline.
 Mobile spy apps do more than good – they can help in prevention of bullying and any other harmful actions towards kids; dangers that the latter are frequently unaware of.
 Thus, this is parents responsibility to keep them safe from such threats – by any means.

 Surely, it is a very individual choice of every family.
 The question of ethics and morale should be looked upon from the angle of each individual situation.
 There is a great number of applications that allow parents not to be too intrusive and at the same time to keep an eye on their children.
-Such apps should not necessarily be used discretely; but rather, the usage policy can be discussed and a mutual compromise can be found – the one that would suit both, a kid and a parent.
+Such apps should not necessarily be used without notice; but rather, the usage policy can be discussed and a mutual compromise can be found – the one that would suit both, a kid and a parent.

 Again, we get back to the importance of open communication in the family.
 Upon cell phone purchase a contract can be drawn – the one that will clearly state both parties liberties, responsibilities and boundaries – the contract the terms of which will be followed by both.
 Perhaps, in this respect the issue of a mobile tracker installed on the phone won’t raise distrust and hostility but rather understanding of the fact that parents just care.